Frontier Airlines to add flights from Cleveland

 Cleveland already offers charter flights to Punta Cana, but the new service will be the first scheduled one to the Dominican Republic.

 Officials say service to West Palm Beach begins Nov.
-15 and to Sarasota on Dec.
-10. Service to Punta Cana starts Jan.
+15, to Sarasota on Dec.
+10 and to Punta Cana Jan.
 6.

 Frontier says it will fly three times per week to West Palm Beach and Punta Cana, and twice a week to Sarasota.